bspymaster/Tabletop-RPG/README.md

 Tabletop-RPG
 ============
-basic client to create topdown maps for tabletop RPG players
+A basic client to create topdown maps for tabletop RPG players.

 Requirements
 ------------